 Quality of model runs

-Other weather forecast sites update their forecasts up to four times per day: Why does meteoblue "only" calculate two model runs per day?
+Other weather forecast sites update their forecasts from 4 up to 8 times per day: Why does meteoblue "only" calculate two model runs per day?

 meteoblue computes 2 long-range (7 days) forecasts every day.
 Additionally, for the current day, we update our 12 hour forecasts much more frequently (nowcast), depending on the availability of observations.
 In some regions, the forecast for the current day can change slightly every 10 minutes.

-With the meteoblue NMM technology, the results of 2 daily runs already produce a very high quality.
-More frequent updates, while increasing computional and storage efforts as well as costs considerably, would not improve the weather forecast.
+With the meteoblue NMM and NEMS technology, the results of 2 daily runs already produce a very high quality.
+More frequent updates, while increasing computional and storage efforts as well as costs considerably, would not improve the weather forecast significantly.
 Here are some reasons for that:

 - Assimilation quality